nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 - `[GPC_MAJOR_VERSION]` identifies the major version number of the GP Connect specification that the API is built to.

-- `[PROVIDER_ROUTING_SEGMENT]` enables providers to differentiate between GP Connect and non GP Connect requests (e.g. via a load balancer).
+- `[PROVIDER_ROUTING_SEGMENT]` enables providers to differentiate between GP Connect and non-GP Connect requests (for example, via a load balancer).
 If included, this optional provider routing segment **MUST** be static across all the provider's GP Connect API endpoints.

 - The Service root URL **MUST NOT** contain a trailing `/`